-Add It to Coffee, Tea, or Hot Chocolate
+Add It to Hot Drinks

-Or, use the evaporated milk to whip up a basic white sauce that you can use for thickening sauces and soups.
+Another option is to use the evaporated milk to whip up a basic white sauce for thickening sauces and soups.